 Netflix has come a long way since its launch in 1997.
-That is 21 years ago, and Reed Hastings has overcome his fair share of challenges together with his brilliant co-founder Marc Randolph in their quest to take over the on-demand streaming business.
+That is 21 years ago.
+Reed Hastings has overcome his fair share of challenges together with his brilliant co-founder Marc Randolph in their quest to take over the on-demand streaming business.
 Born in Boston, Massachusetts, Reed Hastings graduated from Bowdoin College with a Bachelor’s degree in Mathematics.
 He joined the Peace Corps and worked in Swaziland for two years teaching mathematics.
 Later, he joined Stanford University to a Masters in artificial intelligence.
 Coincidentally, Stanford graduate school of business named Netflix as the 2014 Entrepreneurial Company of the Year.

 Reed has always had an entrepreneurial mind.
 While Netflix is now his most successful venture, it was not the first.
 Before the founding of Netflix, he started a company known as Pure Software in 1991.
 It was a debugging tool for software engineers.
 The company grew tremendously well and fast that in 1995 he sold it and made $750 million from his stake in the company.

-In 1997, he got charged a fee of $40 for overstaying with a rental DVD from Blockbuster.
-That is when he realized that the DVD rental space needed disruption and there could be a market worth fighting for.
+In 1997, he got charged a fee of $40 for overstaying with a rental DVD from Blockbuster: that is when he realized that the DVD rental space needed disruption and there could be a market worth fighting for.
 He went on to launch Netflix later that year together with Marc Randolph.
 It started as a DVD-by-mail rental service that didn’t charge you any late fees for staying with a rental for long.
 All it did was required you to pay a subscription fee and you could rent the DVD which would be delivered to you by mail.
-You can keep it for a full month provided you had a monthly subscription going.
+You could keep it for a full month provided you had a monthly subscription going.

 Back then Blockbuster was the big name player in this space.
 In its peak in 2004, the company had over 9,000 stores throughout the US and employed over 60,000 employees.
 It was quite the behemoth.
 It had so much influence in this space that Reed Hastings actually went to them in the year 2000 to offer a 49% stake of Netflix so that they could become partners.
 Netflix would then become the online rental arm of Blockbuster.
 Reed Hastings was turned down since Blockbuster didn’t think the online model would have worked.

-Reed continued to promote Netflix as the underdog in the rental space with a better offering that was more affordable and very efficient.
+Reed continued to promote Netflix as the underdog in the rental space with a better offering that was more affordable and efficient.
 It was in 2005 that Blockbuster started to see what they had turned down; Netflix had accumulated over 4.5 million monthly users.
 The tables were turning.
 In 2010, just when Blockbuster’s downfall was looming, Netflix had grown to 16 million monthly users.
-It was towards the end of 2010 that Blockbuster filed for bankruptcy owing to a lot of debt, losses and competition from on-demand streaming services like Netflix and Redbox.
+It was towards the end of 2010 that Blockbuster filed for bankruptcy owing to debt, losses and competition from on-demand streaming services like Netflix and Redbox.

 As Netflix continued to stamp its name as the new behemoth in on-demand streaming, it started producing its own shows.
 The first TV show it made was House of Cards, which is currently in its 6th season.
 It has been nominated for 9 Primetime Emmy Awards and won 3.
 The success of this show alone tripled the value of Netflix.
-It is now a company with a market cap of $121 Billion with Reed Hastings net worth rising to $3.1 Billion.largely due to his Netflix stake.
+It is now a company with a market cap of $121 Billion with Reed Hastings net worth rising to $3.1 billion largely due to his Netflix stake.
 He signed up for the Giving Pledge, a movement started by the Bill and Melinda Gates Foundation to compel rich people to pledge part or all of their wealth to charity causes around the world.
 He is also passionate and outspoken about education reforms in the USA.

 For this entrepreneur who saw a problem in the movie market and decided to solve it, the road has been long and tough.
 Even tougher was Blockbuster trying to put up a fight before its insolvency following their bankruptcy filing in 2010.
 Reed Hastings has survived it all, and he gives the following tips for like-minded entrepreneurs who are starting up their ventures;